Nesta Carter: 2008

 At the inaugural UTech Track and Field Classic Carter ran a personal best 20.38 in the 200 m, bettering his previous best by 0.40 s.

 Carter was named UTech Sportsman of the Year 2007/2008 on April 10.

 Carter ran the third leg of the 4 × 100 m relay at the Penn Relays, the team winning the USA vs The World event in 39.14 s.

 On May 25 Carter successfully defended his title at the Grande Premio Brasil Caixa de Atletismo, winning in 10.19 s.
 One week later he won the 100 m at DKB-ISTAF in a personal best 10.08, his first win at a Golden League event.

 Carter did not report for the start of the 100 m final at the National Trials, due to a leg cramp.
 He made the Jamaican team for the Olympics after running a personal best 20.31 in the final of the 200 m.

 At the July DN Galan in Stockholm Carter won race two in 9.98 s, a new personal best that made him just the fifth Jamaican under the 10 second barrier.

-At the 2008 Olympics in Beijing he ran the third leg of the 4 x 100 metres relay semi-final with Michael Frater, Dwight Thomas and Asafa Powell.
+At the 2008 Olympics in Beijing he ran the third leg of the 4 × 100 metres relay semi-final with Michael Frater, Dwight Thomas and Asafa Powell.
 Their time of 38.31 s ranked second of sixteen nations in the first round.
 Thomas was replaced by Usain Bolt for the final, Carter ran the first leg and the team set a new world record of 37.10 s, claiming the gold medal.
 The split time for Carter's lead-off leg of the relay was 10.34 (USATF High Performance registered split analysis).
 In 2017 Carter was found guilty of using performance-enhancing drugs, resulting in him and the rest of the Jamaican team being stripped of the gold medals.

 Carter equaled his personal best of 9.98 when he finished third at Athletissima 2008 in Lausanne.
 The race was won by Asafa Powell in a new personal best of 9.72 s.

 At the Zagreb 2008 event Carter won in 10.23 s.
 Four days later Carter finished second in the 100 m at the World Athletics final in 10.07 s.